 A 2018 report in Science found that the food industry is responsible for over a quarter (26%) of global greenhouse gas emissions, and half of the world’s habitable (ice- and desert-free) land is used for agriculture.
-As individuals, we can contribute to bringing that number down by making informed choices about what we eat and where it comes from.
-Here are five ways to set that change in motion.
+Livestock farming, in particular, generates nearly 15% of all man-made greenhouse gas emissions.

 1. Eat local and in season